sriramkswamy/cgp-grey-electoral-college/README.md

 - [ ] Visualization of priority values calculation?
 - [ ] Visualization of win/losses over the course of simulations?
 - [ ] Visualization of individual states' vs battles?
+- [ ] District wise separation of population and separation for each state